RGB Spectrum Showcases Advanced Control Room and AV-over-IP Solutions at Tokyo Symposium

 RGB Spectrum demonstrated the Galileo processor’s new 4K input and output capability for video walls up to 56 screens.
 Additionally, its new “wall mimic” feature lets users encode the entire video wall or any portion of it and transmit it as an IP stream to be viewed by one or more recipients on the network.
 This unique capability permits operators to push video wall content out to anywhere in the world.

 With superior 4K image quality, 24/7 reliability and feature-rich capabilities, RGB Spectrum’s MediaWall V and Galileo video wall processors are the ideal choice for security operations centers, control rooms, command centers, traffic management facilities, network operations centers, digital signage, emergency operations centers, digital signage and lobby displays.

-The company also featured its Zio Networked AV technology for enterprise-wide transmission and display of networked video, bridging LANs and WANs.
+The company also featured its Zio Enterprise AV-over-IP platform for enterprise-wide transmission and display of networked video, bridging LANs and WANs.
 The Zio product line is a complete solution, including encoders, decoders, multiviewers, wall processors, operator stations and apps for smart displays and mobile devices.

-The new Zio Networked AV Mobile App connects remote facilities and personnel.
+The new Zio AV-over-IP Mobile App connects remote facilities and personnel.
 The system automatically discovers remote users, allowing them to select and view available Zio streams.
 In addition, system operators can "push" content out to remote users, who receive a standard mobile OS notification.